Nurtylek/nurtylek/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Froot Middle Asia (Part Time Beam Company)
+- 🔭 I’m currently working on BTS Digital (Aitu City)
-- 🌱 I’m currently learning NextJS, TailwindCSS
+- 🌱 I’m currently learning DevOps
-- 🤔 I’m looking for help with
 - 💬 Ask me about anything...
 - 📫 How to reach me: nurtylek98@gmail.com
-- 😄 Pronouns: ahhahahahha
 - ⚡ Fun fact: here we go